Tutorial: Setting up and Building Pixar's USD on Windows

 msg = “Foo” Print msg

-Saving the file should prompt VSCode to install PyLint - let it.
+Saving the file with a .py extension should prompt VSCode to install PyLint - let it.

 For further information on setting up VSCode to work with Python, check here.
 Be aware though that these directions discuss setting up Python 3, but USD requires Python 2.
 You can set up both Python versions on the same machine, but life gets more complicated if you do.

 Select Clone or Download > Open in Desktop (or again, if you’re already comfortable with Git, clone it by whatever means you prefer.)

 Allow GitHub Desktop to clone the depot to the directory of your choice.

 Preparing to Build